pathable/pathable-scripts/README.md

 status of the selected tag with github.
 If the build status for the tag is set to 'success', then it skips running the unit tests for it locally.

+## Parallel Deployments

+Running the unit tests and deploying the apps to Galaxy are both long running tasks that take up significant amount of memory and processing power.
+By default, both of these are run in serial for all the apps.
+However, if the system has enough RAM to spare, these can be set to run in parallel by answering 'y' to the relevant propmt at startup.

 ## Linking Galaxy Container to the Deployment Tag

 During deployment, the utility adds a property named 'tagName' to the public section of the